Janet T. Neff: Notable cases

-Neff generated controversy over her stance over a federal gun control issue caused by Kent County Sheriff Larry Stelma over his comments that he "will not abide by or enforce federal law which he determines to be unconstitutional".
+In 1991, Neff said in the Michigan Court of Appeals that a refusal of lifesaving treatment had to be contemporaneous and informed in the case of Werth v.
+Taylor.

 In 2015, Neff dismissed a lawsuit against Eaton County, Michigan.
 The lawsuit was brought by the family of two murder victims, Michael and Terri Greene, who were murdered during a home invasion by an Eaton County jail inmate, Christopher Perrien, who was released by the jail each day to go to a work release job at a company that did not exist.
 The county failed to verify that the company was real before releasing Perrien on work release status.

 In 2017, Neff sentenced serial sexual predator and former United States Gymnastics doctor Larry Nassar to 60 years in federal prison.

 In September 2019, Neff sentenced child sex trafficker Ricardo Urbina to 40 years in prison.

 On June 29, 2020, Neff ruled that Michigan's independent re-districting commission is constitutional, in a blow to the state GOP.

 On December 2, 2020, Neff declined to sanction the Trump campaign over an alleged disinformation tactic.

 In January 2021, Neff dismissed a lawsuit brought by 10 former Michigan officials who sought to overturn term limits for state offices.